pupil-labs/hmd-eyes/README.md

 ## Data access

+Once calibration is done, you need to call PupilTools.Subscribe(string topic) to receive messages for the 'topic' you specify.
+The standard case for a topic is either 'gaze', 'pupil.' or both.
 1. 2D
 	* `PupilData._2D.GetEyeGaze (PupilData.GazeSource s)` will provide the current viewport coordinates needed to get 3d world positions (used e.g. for the three colored markers)
 	* `PupilData._2D.GetEyePosition (Camera sceneCamera, GazeSource gazeSource)` applies an additional frustum center offset for each eye (used e.g. for the shader implementation)